 What is mortgage life insurance?

-In this article, we’ll help you understand about how mortgage life insurance can protect your family’s home should you pass away before your mortgage term ends.
+In this article, we’ll help you understand how mortgage life insurance can protect your family’s home should you pass away before your mortgage term ends.
 Upon your death, the policy pays out a lump sum to your family to help pay off the remaining balance on the mortgage.

-In essence, Mortgage life insurance ensures that your family can stand on their own two feet financially, as well as protecting your home - should the unthinkable happen to you.
+In essence, mortgage life insurance ensures that your family can stand on their own two feet financially, as well as protecting your home - should the unthinkable happen to you.